sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 **Note:** This is about opening a link in a specific app.
 If you want to open a link **from** a specific app, just use the rules feature (it supports any app).

-However, some apps are not possible:
+However, some apps are not feasible:
 - Slack
 	+ [Explanation.](#slack)
 - Cisco Webex